-Figure 3: Front of the Switch
+Figure 2: Front of the Switch (Models with SOFT KEYS)

-Table 3: Operating Keys and Status LEDs
+Table 4: Operating Keys and Status LEDs

 Key/LED Description I/O Power ON / OFF switch.
 MENU Used to turn the Menu mode on and off.
-When deeper menu levels are selected, press the MENU key to step back one level at a time.
+On models without the SOFT KEYS, press the MENU key to go to the next menu option.
+On models with the SOFT KEYS, when deeper menu levels are selected, press the MENU key to step back one level at a time.
 LOCAL Returns the meter back to Local (front panel operation) mode when operating remotely (with GPIB or RS-232).
-A V Selects the output channel and adjusts the LCD display values.
+On models without the SOFT KEYS, when in MENU mode, press the LOCAL key to go to the previous menu option.
+MODULE 🔺 🔻 Selects the optical switch module.
+CHANNEL 🔺 🔻 Selects the output channel and adjusts the values in MENU mode.
+SOFT KEYS When present, used to select the menu options.

-SX4 Rear Panel
+Rear Panel

-The SX4 rear-panel features shown in Figure 4 and are described in Table 4.
+The rear-panel features are described in Table 5.